daveshanley/quobix.com/content/articles/experience-engineering/index.md

 - [Application Programming Interface](https://en.wikipedia.org/wiki/API) _(API)_
 - [Conversational UI](https://chatbotsmagazine.com/what-is-a-conversational-ui-and-why-it-matters-de358507b9a2)[^1]

-Let's take a look at some examples of the first three of these.[^1]
+Here are examples of the first three of these.[^1]

 {{< image-grid >}}
     {{< image-grid-item "*gui*" "GUI (Graphical User Interface)" "Image of a GUI" >}}